Kenna Beban

 Contributing Correspondent, Neuroscience & Society

-Located in the center, the developers are building their own documenting practice across video, audio, digital print, and photography.
+Located in the center, the explorers are building their own documenting practice across video, audio, digital print, and photography.
 They can access internal lab funding and also pursue external funding through the labโs infrastructure to support their ethnographic work.

 Surrounding them is a rotating community of resident scholars, practitioners, and decision-makers who serve as a distributed advisory and intelligence network.
 Through their ongoing work, these residents help surface emerging ideas, initiatives, and challenges that help inform and shape the reporting and analysis produced by the lab core.